pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-18-fetch-most-recent-posts-to-your-github-profile-page-using-github-workflow-and-node-js.md

 ---
 title: "Fetch most recent posts to your GitHub profile page using GitHub workflow and Node.js"
-description: "I combined GitHub workflow and simple Node.js script to display the most recent articles from my RSS feed on my GitHub public profile page.
+summary: "I combined GitHub workflow and simple Node.js script to display the most recent articles from my RSS feed on my GitHub public profile page.
 Let's have a look at how it's done."
 photo: "2020-08-18.jpg"
 ---